 - Be a PMI member in good standing.

 - Ensure that the nomination package is complete at the time of submission.
 Incomplete nomination packages will not be evaluated.

 The nomination package must contain the following:

-- The PMI Eric Jenett Project Management Award of Excellence Application document that includes the five criteria (no more than 2 pages per criteria) that must be met.
+- The PMI Eric Jenett Project Management Excellence Award online application includes five criteria that must be met.
+Descriptions of contributions must highlight impact, outcomes, and results of the nominee’s efforts.

 - Letters of nomination (no more than two pages each) from the Lead Nominator and each of the other nominators.
 Each letter should include:

 - A full description of the contributions deserving the award based on the stated criteria.
+Contributions must highlight impact, outcomes, and results of the nominee’s efforts.
 The description must clearly outline why the contributions represent an improved or enhanced use of project management or make a lasting contribution to the profession.

 - Length and type of association with the nominee.
 Any direct personal or professional relationship of the nominators with the nominee must be stated.